hphelion/documentation/CarrierGrade/carrier-grade-install-bm-environment.md

 <p style="font-size: small;"><a href="/helion/openstack/carrier/install/bm/hlm-vm/">&#9664; Create the HLM Virtual Machine</a> | <a href="/helion/openstack/carrier/install/bm/overview/">&#9650; Installation Overview</a> | <a href="/helion/openstack/carrier/install/bm/hlm-cloud/"> Deploying the HLM Cloud &#9654;</a> </p>

-# HP Helion OpenStack&#174; Carrier Grade (Alpha): Configuring the installation environment
+# HP Helion OpenStack&#174; Carrier Grade (Beta): Configuring the installation environment

 With the networking configured and the required blank VMs up and running, there are a few tasks required to prepare the environment for installation, including extracting installation files and configuring Cobbler.